 - Partnerships: Five Star projects should engage a diverse group of community partners to achieve ecological and educational outcomes.

-To date, the Foundation has funded over 500 projects in 50 states, including the District of Columbia, Puerto Rico, and the U.S. Virgin Islands through this program.
-More than $10.8 million in grants has leveraged more than $30.8 million in other funds or donated services.
+To date, the Foundation has funded over 800 projects in 50 states, including the District of Columbia, Puerto Rico, and the U.S. Virgin Islands, through this program.
+More than $18 million in grants has leveraged more than $67 million in other funds or donated services.

-Major funding for this project is provided by NFWF's partnerships with EPA, the US Forest Service, Southern Company and FedEx.
+Major funding for this project is provided by NFWF's partnerships with EPA, the US Forest Service, the US Fish and Wildlife Service, Southern Company, FedEx, Alcoa Foundation, and Pacific Gas and Electric Company.